brookshelley/brookshelley.github.com/books.md

     Pretty fun book about a "murderbot" who would rather be watching tv dramas than shooting anything.
 I'm looking forward to the next few books.

+16. **Stray** — Andrea Höst

+    This was recommended to me by my buddy Nick, and I'd avoided it for unknown reasons.
+Maybe the cover was too low-budget?
+But, this book is really fun.
+    I think this series kinda qualifies as YA, but the journal nature, as well as the mystery of scifi tech/magic systems got me deep into the world.
+A really nice vacation read.

+17. **Lab Rat One** — Andrea Höst

+    Ok, this series is exceedingly straight, and that's a bummer.
+I wish there was a lot less pining after the sad boy, but the magic and tech continues to be interesting.
+The pacing is a little lax, and I've gotten slightly sick of the cycles of "power then injury" that Cass goes through, but I'm going to finish this out.

 ## 2017 <a name="2017"></a>